sunkcoast/sunk-coast/README.md

                                                        👋  Hi, I’m @sunkcoast

 * Beginner Progammer

-* Currently livin in Sabaody Archipelago
+* Currently living in Earth

 <!---
 sunkcoast/sunkcoast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.